Gatlinburg Insider

 The park is open year-round.
 Visitor centers at Sugarlands, Oconaluftee, and Cades Cove are open all year, except for Christmas Day.

-The Sugarlands Visitor Center is two miles south of Gatlinburg, TN on US 441.
-The Sugarlands Visitor Center’s displays focus on the Park's plants and animals.
+The Sugarlands Visitor Center is two miles south of Gatlinburg, Tennessee on US 441.
+The Sugarlands Visitor Center's displays focus on the Park's plants and animals.

 April - May 8:00-6:00